Being unaware of how we invest – ignoring impact – is one of the key reasons the world is on an unsustainable track.

-We commit to ensuring that our customer portfolios are rebalanced annually to keep target asset allocations and take advantage of market movements.
+We commit to ensure that our customer portfolios are rebalanced annually to keep target asset allocations and take advantage of market movements.
 We have also revealed our 5 secrets how sustainable portfolio can outperform many markets.

 Here’s a summary of Grünfin’s sustainable investing principles:

-- We prioritise impact, investor intentions and fund philosophy and tailor portfolio based on your values.
+- We prioritize impact, investor intentions, and fund philosophy and tailor portfolio based on your values.

 - We rebalance not just to maintain risk levels but also to increase the portfolio returns on market movements.

-- We encourage a focus on long-term investing (low cost, diversification) and portfolio results.
+- We encourage focusing on long-term investing (low cost, diversification) and portfolio results.

 - When your portfolio performance exceeds the targets and does well, the success is shared between the customer and Grünfin.

 Start your sustainable investment with Grünfin.
 We help you invest your money where your values are.